Special programs and activities for all ages, from art classes and lectures to Free Family Days, Treasure Hunts, and Gallery Guides.

 Family Gallery Guides and Treasure Hunts

-Pick up one of the free gallery guides, gallery games and treasure hunts that makes your visit more fun for the entire family.
-Available at both Museum entrance information desks.
+Pick up one of the free gallery guides, gallery games, and treasure hunts to make your visit more fun for the entire family.
+Available at both Museum Visitor Services desks.

 For a customized tour of the permanent collection or special exhibitions, call 884-6441.